 - Give yourself some Grace.
 None of us have ever been through this before.
 I know the “traditional” advice is: get up, get ready, eat healthy meals and be productive each day.
-But if you need to stay in your PJ’s and Netflix and Chill for a day – by all means, do that!!
+But if you need to stay in your PJ’s and Netflix and Chill – by all means, do that!!

 - Meditation and/or Yoga.
 The Yoga with Adriene YouTube channel is a wonderful – and free – resource.
 Let’s keep your mind and body healthy.

 - Give yourself some downtime: I’ll be filling my mind with positive & inspirational material.
 I just watched Frozen II with my family and it was so heartwarming and a nice mental escape for a few hours.
 The Met just announced nightly Opera live streams.
 THIS is one of the reasons why the arts are so important – to provide joy and comfort.

 - Clean Your Space!!
 I’m the most excited about this one.
 My weekends will be filled with cleaning out rooms and closets that I have only dreamed about getting to “one day”.

 - Do that mask sitting around that you’ve never done (please tell me I’m not the only one with multiple hair-masks sitting in the back of my bathroom cabinet.)
 See – that cleaning out thing was really helpful!

 Find other sources of income: